JeffHing/extend-this/README.md

 properties to merge into the target object.

-In this example, `mySelector` merges all the properties from the source object and does not report an error if the property already exists in the target object:
+In this example, `mySelector` merges all the properties from the source object and disables reporting an error if the property already exists in the target object:

 ```javascript